GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_init.rst

     and **-N** will default to great circle distance calculation in km and speed in m/s.
 There are also format definition files for plain x,y[,z] and lon,lat[,z] tracks.
-To initiate new track databases to be used with MGD77 data from NGDC, try
+To initiate new track databases to be used with MGD77 data from NCEI, try

       ::